omorandi/TiInspector/README.md

 ![](./screenshots/debug-session.png)

 From there on, you can debug your application by setting breakpoints, stepping through code, watching variables, or evaluating expressions in the console panel, etc.

-**Note**:
-At first only the `app.js` file will be visible in the *Sources* panel.
-The other files of your Titanium project will become visible only when actually `require()`d during the execution of the app.